mendix/docker-mendix-buildpack/upgrading-from-v4.md

 * rootfs images are no longer published to Docker Hub.
 * rootfs images are now based on [Red Hat Universal Base Image 8 minimal](https://developers.redhat.com/articles/ubi-faq) image.
 * CF Buildpack is packaged directly into the build image.
+* Mendix 7 and older versions are no longer supported.
+To use Docker Buildpack v5, upgrade your app to Mendix 8 or a later version.

 ## Building rootfs images